Windsor International Airport terminal, 3200 Country Road 42, on Google Maps

 A geographic anomaly of the border is that Canada is south of the United States at Windsor.
 There is no place named South Detroit, a fact songwriter Steve Perry has acknowledged.

-While it may seem counter-intuitive to Americans, the airport is closer to downtown Detroit than that city’s major commercial airport.
-Taxis, app-ride services and limousine services can usually take you from YQG to Detroit.
+While it may seem counter-intuitive to Americans, Windsor airport is closer to downtown Detroit than that city’s major commercial airport.
+Taxis, app-based ride services and limousines can usually take you from YQG to Detroit.
 Windsor’s regional tourism marketing organization provides up-to-date information on crossing the border at Crossing Made Easy.

-Windsor’s three-digit airport code, YQG, is more than just a code.
-Not only is it used in its branding – YQG: Your Quick Gateway – the name of the operator of the airport is Your Quick Gateway (Windsor) Inc., a Canadian federal share corporation of the City of Windsor.
+Windsor also makes the most of its three-digit airport code, YQG.
+It is used in its branding – YQG: Your Quick Gateway – and the official name of the airport’s operator is Your Quick Gateway (Windsor) Inc., a Canadian federal share corporation of the City of Windsor.
 The airport serves about 425,000 people living in Canada’s 14th largest metropolitan area.

 There are several ground transportation options at YQG.
 Car rental companies are located across from baggage claim.
-Taxis, operated by Vets Cab meet passengers curbside near the center of the terminal.
-Windsor Airport Metro Cars is the airport’s authorized car and limousine service and meets passengers outside the west end of the terminal.
-Uber also operates in Windsor.
+The airport’s preferred taxi provider, Vets Cab, meets passengers curbside near the center of the terminal, and car and limousine services, provided by Windsor Airport Metro Cars, meet passengers outside the west end of the terminal.
+App-ride service Uber also operates in Windsor.

 Food offerings in the terminal include a quick-service café counter selling pre-packaged items near the center of the building that alternates opening between the pre-security side of the main terminal and the after-security departures area, depending on demand.
 There is also a bar with food in the departures area.
 Otherwise vending machines are available.
 There are no retail shops in the terminal.